nishant829/AQUABOT-1000/README.md

-battery system .if required, the bot can be further modified to be controlled through RC for human interface to help the bot reach complicated areas and then start work on its own to reach areas of where there is a risk of human life on further modification we can also incorporate the use of AI so that the bot can take decisions on its own and inform about the fire and the actions taken for the same.
+battery system .if required, the bot can be further modified to be controlled through RC for human interface to help the bot reach complicated areas and then start work on its own to reach areas of where there is a risk of human life.an ip cam can(esp 32cam module interface) be also be introduced that can be controlled through cloud for easy human control, on further modification we can also incorporate the use of AI so that the bot can take decisions on its own and inform about the fire and the actions taken for the same.  currently our robot is basic due to budget and components constraints. but surely it will improve in future.

 ## Tech Used